 This tent is totally free-standing and uses 3 poles to keep it grounded.
 It is a hybrid tent, combining features of a double wall and single wall in one.
-This means the tent is well ventilated but also stops all water from entering the tent.
+This means the tent has good ventilation but also stops all rain from entering the tent.

 More features of the Flash 2 include:

 Sierra Designs Flash 2 is truly a tent for 3 seasons and camping in weather.
 It is ideal for ultralight backpacking and is made from UV resistant materials so you can be assured this tent will last you a very long time.
 It is a great choice for the outdoor enthusiast who camps in different weather conditions and a is having difficult time choosing between single and double wall tents as this model combines the best of both types.